Polpetta/bitdispenser.dev/content/english/posts/songlify-1.md

 So, after choosing what was going to use to build the bot, I needed a _reason_ to build it.

-With my friends we usually share a lot of songs (via Spotify links), so I tought it was a good idea to build a bot around it.
+With my friends we usually share a lot of songs (via Spotify links), so I thought it was a good idea to build a bot around it.
 I integrated a Spotify API library in it and started hacking up a bot.

-> ⚠ Note that at the time of writing I have just notice the library I use for
+> ⚠ Note that at the time of writing I have just noticed that the library I use
-> talking with Spotify, [aspotify](https://crates.io/crates/aspotify) has been
+> for speaking with Spotify, [aspotify](https://crates.io/crates/aspotify) has
-> deprecated in favour of [rspotify](https://crates.io/crates/rspotify)
+> been deprecated in favour of [rspotify](https://crates.io/crates/rspotify)

 The first bot version was something very simple, and it was a single-file program with nothing very fancy (I have written it in a night):